javascript-tutorial/en.javascript.info/1-js/02-first-steps/11-logical-operators/article.md

 A value is returned in its original form, without the conversion.

-In other words, a chain of OR `"||"` returns the first truthy value or the last one if no such value is found.
+In other words, a chain of OR `"||"` returns the first truthy value or the last one if no truthy value is found.

 For instance: